Understanding RFP Meaning: A Comprehensive Guide to Request for Proposals

 Pitfall #1: The "Copy-Paste" RFP

 Fix: Build RFP templates with [bracketed sections] that force customization.
-At Arphie, our customers use AI to generate tailored sections based on actual project parameters, not generic boilerplate.
+At Arphie, our customers use AI to generate tailored sections based on actual project parameters.

 Pitfall #2: Evaluation Criteria Mismatch